 - What Should I Do During An Earthquake?

-- What Will Happen Right After A Major Earthquake? (stay tuned!)
+- What Will Happen in the Aftermath of a Major Earthquake?

 How Can I Get An Earthquake Warning?

 When the shaking starts, we often spend vital seconds confused before we realize that it’s an earthquake — but each second counts.
 Phone apps like Quake Alert, powered by USGS’s Shake Alert, or wall-mounted earthquake alarms can give you a few seconds of warning to drop, cover, and hold on.
 Want to learn more about how earthquake alarms work?
 Check out our article on earthquake warnings.

 How Will We Communicate, Meet-up, and Find Shelter?

 Plan: Talk with your family, friends, and neighbors about emergency planning before the earthquake happens.
 Make a plan for communication, meet-up, and where you will take shelter – use this FEMA checklist to help your planning.